audiolabs/APSRR-2016/README.md

 * Compute the evaluation metrics as described in the paper
 * Write out the aggregated metrics/scores
 * Plot the results

-### 2.4.
-Document and set up computing environment

-Regardless of the programming languages and operating systems you are going to use to reproduce the paper, it is important to document your machine setup and (if possible) allow other people to recreate your environment.

-E.g. if you use python:

-* State the version of python that you have used
-* State your package requirements (create `requirements.txt` or `environment.yml` if you use [Anaconda](https://anaconda.org)).

-E.g. if you use Matlab, make sure that you document the include paths.

 ### 3. Presentation